+Operation patterns in quantum circuits can be found at vertical sub-circuits that correspond to a single time stamp.
+Based on Flynn's taxonomy~\cite{5009071}, such a sub-circuit expresses different forms of parallelism, i.e. SIMD (single gate, multiple qubits) or MIMD (multiple gates, multiple qubits).
+The encoding must balance multiple competing requirements: (i) support as many qubits, addressing modes, and native gates as possible, (ii) evaluate the impact of register size, qubit addressing, gate type fields on the instruction size, and (iii) try to have instructions encoded into a format that will be easy to handle in a pipelined implementation.
+We study four architecture alternatives (two existing approaches and two proposed approaches) that balance these requirements in different ways.

+\textit{RISC-V RV32} is a RISC ISA~\cite{Waterman:EECS-2014-54,rv-cores} that does not explicitly support quantum operations.
+We use RISC-V as \textit{a baseline} to motivate specialized quantum-oriented extensions.

-eQASM~\cite{2018arXiv180802449F} is a 32-bit instruction set that targets a seven-qubit superconducting quantum processor with a two-dimensional square lattice connectivity~\cite{2017PhRvP8c4021V}. eQASM ISA follows most of the requirements induced by hardware implementation described in Section~\ref{subsec:hreq}.
-It consists of four major groups of instructions: control flow, data flow, arithmetical and logical operations, and quantum-related instructions.
-Quantum-related instructions includes quantum \texttt{WAIT} of immediate and register formats to control timings, instructions that specify target qubit for gate application (\texttt{SMIS} for single-qubit ID list and \texttt{SMIT} for two-qubit pair list) and gate application instruction that can fit two types of gate.
+\textit{eQASM}~\cite{2018arXiv180802449F} is a 32-bit ISA that targets a seven-qubit superconducting quantum processor with a two-dimensional square lattice connectivity~\cite{2017PhRvP8c4021V}. eQASM consists of four major groups of instructions: control flow, data flow, arithmetical and logical operations, and quantum-related instructions.
+Quantum-related instructions include quantum \texttt{WAIT} of immediate and register formats to control timings, instructions that specify a target qubit for gate application (\texttt{SMIS} for single-qubit ID list and \texttt{SMIT} for two-qubit pair list,) and gate application instructions that can fit two types of gates (two gates, multiple qubits).

-Per each gate in a single time stamp, the assembly code requires one first specify the qubit ID list, and second, apply a quantum operation on the specified qubits.
-Figure~\ref{fig:isa-des} (b) shows an example of the assembly code composed of three 32-bit instructions.
-An additional gate will require one more target specification instruction (\texttt{SMIS}). \texttt{NOP} will be replaced with the second gate operation with no cost in instruction count.
-Two-qubit gate operations encoding is similar and requires the same number of instructions.
-The only difference is related to the 16-bit connectivity mask in the \texttt{SMIT} instruction while the \texttt{SMIS} instruction uses the 7-bit mask.